emson/invoicerb/README.md

 ## Commands

-Invoicerb is a commandline tool and can be executed using the `invoice` command from your terminal.
+Invoicerb is a command line tool and can be executed using the `invoice` command from your terminal.

     invoice

 This will output something like this:

     NAME
-        invoice - Invoicerb: Simple commandline invoicing.
+        invoice - Invoicerb: Simple command line invoicing.

     SYNOPSIS
         invoice [global options] command [command options] [arguments...]